nickbild/pi-64/README.md

 ## How It Works

-The following assumes that you are running Raspberry Pi OS (although it's likely that many Linux distributions would work).
+The following assumes that you are running Raspberry Pi OS (although I expect that many Linux distributions would work).
 As a prerequisite, you'll need to install `tmux`, e.g.:

 `sudo apt-get install tmux`